alphagov/notifications-node-client/README.md

 This is the `reference` you gave at the time of sending the notification.
 This can be omitted to ignore the filter.

+#### `olderThan`

+If omitted all messages are returned.
+Otherwise you can filter to retrieve all notifications older than the given notification `id`.